 Things that are hazardous for your general health are also generally hazardous for your hearing.
 Obesity, smoking, hypertension, obesity, stress, and many other well-documented medical risks are all positively correlated with the onset of tinnitus and other common hearing issues.

 Quitting smoking, eating a healthy diet, and maintaining a healthy weight can all help reduce the risk and intensity of common hearing problems.
-There are many different benefits that can come from generally living a healthy lifestyle.
+Many different benefits can come from generally living a healthy lifestyle.
 Reducing unhealthy habits that can harm your hearing will help significantly increase your quality of life.